VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-token-converter.md

 **Example:**

-- Current status:
+- Given:
     - There is a configuration entry for the pair `tokenAddressIn / tokenAddressOut`: XVS/USDC.
 That means, the contract accepts conversions where the sender sends XVS to the contract, and the contract sends USDC to the sender.
-This will be a potential setup in the `XVSVaultConverter` contract.
+This would be a possible configuration in the `XVSVaultConverter` contract.
     - Current liquidity: 100 USDC
     - Current conversion rate, given by the oracle: 1 XVS = 5 USDC
     - Configured discount: 1%
 - Invocation 1: `getAmountOut(15 * 10^18, address(XVS), address(USDC))`
     - It means: how many USDC would the sender receive if they would provide **15 XVS** to the contract
     - Response:
-        - `amountConvertedMantissa`: 15 * 10^18.
+        - `amountConvertedMantissa`: $ 15 * 10^{18} $
             There is enough liquidity of USDC to use 100% of the provided amount
-        - `amountOutMantissa`: (15 * (5/1) * 10^18) * 1,01 = 75,75 * 10^18.
-That is **75,75 USDC**.
+        - `amountOutMantissa`: $(15 * (5/1) * 10^{18}) * 1.01 = 75.75 * 10^{18}$.
+            That is **75.75 USDC**.

             Where:
             - 15 is the input amount
             - 1,01 is the application of the discount
             - 5/1 is the conversion rate given by the oracles
 - Invocation 2: `getAmountOut(25 * 10^18, address(XVS), address(USDC))`
-    - It means: how many USDC would the sender receive if they provided **25 XVS** to the contract
+    - How many USDC would the sender receive if they provided **25 XVS** to the contract?
-    - In this case, there isn’t enough liquidity to use 100% of the input amount (25 XVS would be 126,25 USDC), so 100% of the liquidity will be the `amountOutMantissa`, and this function (`getAmountOut`) calculates the input amount needed to “cover” that amount (taking into account the discount)
+    - In this case, there isn’t enough liquidity to convert 100% of the input amount (25 XVS would be 126.25 USDC), so 100% of the liquidity will be the `amountOutMantissa`, and this function (`getAmountOut`) calculates the input amount needed to “cover” that amount (taking into account the discount).
     - Response:
-        - `amountConvertedMantissa`: ((100 / 1,01) / 5) * 10^18 = **19,80 XVS**, where:
+        - `amountConvertedMantissa`: $((100 / 1,01) / 5) * 10^{18}$ = 19.80$
+        Where:
             - 100 is the liquidity of USDC in the contract
             - 1,01 is the application of the discount
             - 5 is the conversion rate given by the oracles
+            - 19.80 is the amount of XVS needed to review the available liquidity
         - `amountOutMantissa`: 100 * 10^18.
 That is **100 USDC**

-### Get amount in
+### Get Amount In

-View function `getAmountIn(uint256 amountOutMantissa, address tokenAddressIn, address tokenAddressOut) returns (uint256 amountInMantissa, uint256 amountConvertedMantissa)`, to request the amount of `tokenAddressIn` tokens that a sender should send to the contract, to receive `amountOutMantissa` tokens of `tokenAddressOut`, where:
+View function `getAmountIn(uint256 amountOutMantissa, address tokenAddressIn, address tokenAddressOut) returns (uint256 amountInMantissa, uint256 amountConvertedMantissa)`, to request the amount of `tokenAddressIn` tokens that a sender should send to the contract, to receive `amountOutMantissa` tokens of `tokenAddressOut`.

+Where:

 - Parameters:
     - `amountOutMantissa`: the amount of `tokenAddressOut` tokens the sender would like to receive in the conversion.
 It is defined in terms of the mantissa of `tokenAddressOut`